 What is a pterygium?

-A pterygium (plural, pterygia) is a type of noncancerous growth on your eye.
-It is usually only a minor problem unless it causes visual symptoms.
+A pterygium is a type of noncancer (benign) growth on your eye.
+It is often only a minor problem unless it causes vision problems.

-The conjunctiva is the thin layer that lines the inside of your eyelids and the surface of your eye.
-Sometimes, part of this conjunctiva starts to grow abnormally.
-This growth usually starts on the white part of your eye that is closer to your nose.
-It can also begin on the other side.
+A pterygium occurs when part of the eye's conjunctiva starts to grow abnormally.
+The conjunctiva is the thin layer that lines your eyelids and your eyeball.
+This growth often starts on the white part of your eye that is closer to your nose.
 From there, the abnormal tissue can spread and cover your cornea.
-This is the clear window in the front part of your eye that caps the colored iris and dark pupil.
-The name “pterygium” is Greek for “wing.”
-It refers to the triangular shape of the growth.
+This is the clear layer that covers the front of the eye.

-Though a pterygium is a type of growth, it is not a type of cancer and will not spread to other parts of your body.
-If you have a pterygium, it might stop growing at some point, or it might continue to grow throughout your lifetime.
-It may grow over a period of months to years and then stop for a while.
-If it grows and covers your cornea, it is more likely to cause visual symptoms.
+A pterygium is a type of growth.
+But it is not cancer.
+And it won't spread to other parts of your body.
+If you have a pterygium, it may stop growing at some point.
+Or it might keep growing during your life.
+It may grow for months or years and then stop for a while.
+If it grows and covers your cornea, it is more likely to cause vision problems.

-Pterygia are most common in adults in their 20s to 40s, although people of all ages can get them.
+These growths are most common in adults in their 20s to 40s.
+But people of all ages can get them.
 They are more common in sunny climates and in people who do outdoor work.
-Pterygia may be slightly more common in men than in women.
+They may be slightly more common in men than in women.

-Scientists aren’t sure what causes pterygia to develop.
+Experts aren’t sure what causes it.
 Exposure to ultraviolet light plays some role.
-Having certain genes may contribute to pterygia in some people as well.
-Infection with human papillomavirus may also play a role in the development of pterygia, but scientists are less sure about that.
+Having certain genes may help lead to a pterygium in some people as well.
+Infection with human papillomavirus may also play a role.
+But experts are less sure about that.

-Spending a lot of time in the sun may increase your risks for pterygia.
+Spending a lot of time in the sun may raise your risk.
 Not using sunglasses may further increase your risk.
 If someone in your family has had a pterygium, you may be at greater risk as well.

-Symptoms of pterygia are often mild.
-Many people don’t have any symptoms, especially if the pterygium is still small.
+Symptoms are often mild.
+Many people don’t have any symptoms.
+You are less likely to have symptoms if the growth is still small.
 Some symptoms can include: